jdesalle/linfo2142_project/report.rst

 When using pcap2qlog, the pcap is parsed and a json file is created.
 That json file si then parsed and a .qlog file is created.
 However, we had a bug in the second phase of the process : the .json is created correctly and the packets are decrypted (using the TLS session keys) but when creating the qlog file we had and error "Error: convertPacketHeader: unknown QUIC packet type found!  : [object Object]".

-After a discussion with François Michel and Maxime Piraux, it looks like it's a bug in pcap2qlog itself.
+After a discussion with François Michel and Maxime Piraux, it looks as if it's a bug in pcap2qlog itself.

-This issue has been fixed 30min before this deadline (thanks to a patch from François Michel).
+This issue has been fixed 30 mins before this deadline (thanks to a patch from François Michel).
 So we will use pcap2qlog for the final deadline.

 5.2) Download files over http3
 ------------------------------
 We tried to check the influence of the size of a file on the speed and packet loss for each protocol.
-For this we tried to create files of different size (empty, 1MB, 100MB, 250MB, 500MB) to download.
+For this we tried to create files of different sizes (empty, 1 MB, 100 MB, 250 MB, 500 MB) to download.
-Unfortunately, curl seem to have a problem with Bis big files in http3 [1], which didn't allow making the measurement in QUIC for this iteration of the report.
+Unfortunately, curl seems to have a problem with big files in http3 [1], which didn't allow making the measurement in QUIC for this iteration of the report.

 When trying to download large files (or even non-empty files), the current speed drops to 0 and it looks like the download does not terminate even after 3 hours (see image below).